 What do I mean?
 Well, large companies can have a reputation ranging from great to good or bad and they are the ones that investors and customers know.
 On the other hand, while small business form the pack of the global economy, they, are the ones that are barely known.

-Some small businesses struggle to build a reputation and thus are unable to leverage it as a move of strategic behavior and branding.
+Small business brand awareness has been a struggle to leverage it as a move of strategic behavior and branding.
 And, the gravity of the challenge increases if the reputation is bad.

 Fortunately, we have the digital ecosystem.
 By utilizing tools such as online reputation management, small businesses can look forward to reinventing the rules of competition in the market.

 From having an optimized website to investing in social media marketing, there are tons of financial feasible things a small business can pursue.
 The key is to take note of the rules of engagement and get the basics right.

 Along with digital marketing initiatives and online reputation management, enhancing your online presence requires a change in mindset.